Process of Buying a New Build House

 6. Complete Your New Home Purchase

 The developer will provide you with a completion date, which is when you’ll receive the keys to your new home.
 Before completion, you’ll typically have the opportunity to conduct a final inspection to ensure everything is in order.
-The property should be in the condition agreed upon, and any snagging issues booked in to be addressed before or not long after you’ve moved in.
-We want you to be fully happy with your home, so be sure to let us know if there’s something that has been missed.
+The property should be in the condition agreed upon, and any snagging issues booked in to should be addressed before or not long after you’ve moved in.
+At County Town Homes, Wwe want you to be fully happy with your home, so be sure to let us know if there’s something that has been missed.

-Our Moving House Checklist can be a helpful tool to ensure you have everything you need when moving into your new home.
-Your home comes with a 10-year new homes warranty, so you can be assured that if there are any structural issues these will be dealt with.
+All that’s left to do now that the purchase is complete is to move into your new home and get settled in.
+Discover our Moving House Checklist, a helpful tool to ensure you have everything you need when moving into your new home.
+All new build homes purchased through County Town Homes come with a 10-year new homes warranty, so you can be assured that if there are any structural issues, these will be dealt with.
+Read about the other benefits of new build homes, including energy efficiency, high safety standards and no onward chain in the buying process.